marty331/pingid-pkce-python/README.md

 **Oauth2 stock**

-1. post request with id and secret
+1. post request to token server with id and secret
 2. obtain token
 3. post request with token to auth server
 4. get redirected to app fully logged in
-5. app continues to check for valid token in cookies with each request to
+5. app continues to check for valid token in cookies with each request

 **Oauth2 PKCE**